BrainCircuitsBehaviorLab/village/_sources/protocols/camera.md.txt

 ### Camera Triggers

-Every time a frame is captured from the box camera, if `CAM_BOX_TRACKING` is enabled and a task is running, the (x, y) position of the animal inside the operant box is computed and the `trigger` method of `CameraTriggerBase` is called.
+Every time a frame is captured from the box camera, if `CAM_BOX_TRACKING_POSITION` is enabled and a task is running, the (x, y) position of the animal inside the operant box is computed and the `trigger` method of `CameraTriggerBase` is called.